Bing Visual Search vs NanoVision

 Who should avoid NanoVision?

-• You need a free solution for image analysis.
+• You need a free or freemium plan for initial evaluation or low-budget use.

-• Free-tier limits are a blocker for extensive usage.
+• Free-tier limits are a blocker for your team’s adoption and testing needs.

 Key decision factor